michael-brade/LaTeX.js/README.md

 This is a LaTeX to HTML5 translator written in JavaScript using PEG.js.
 `latex.js` for LaTeX is similar in spirit to `marked` for Markdown.

-LaTeX.js is absolutely and uncompromisingly exact and compatible with LaTeX.
+LaTeX.js tries to be absolutely and uncompromisingly exact and compatible with LaTeX.
-The generated HTML is exactly what is meant to be output, down to the last space&mdash;except where impossible in principle, see limitations.
+The generated HTML is exactly what is meant to be output, down to the last space.
+The CSS makes it look like LaTeX output&mdash;except where impossible in principle, see limitations.

 You can play with it here:
 [http://latex.js.org/playground.html](http://latex.js.org/playground.html)